liuxinglian/autocomplete/final_report.md

 It should include:

-  * A description of the problem you are addressing, including definition, examples, motivation, applica-tions.
+  * A description of the problem you are addressing, including definition, examples, motivation, applications.

   * A review of related work, and how it relates to your project.
 Aim to include at least six references(more are encouraged).